In Practice 25 Years Solving Cat Behavior Issues for Thousands of Cat Owners in Over 30 Countries

 To achieve behavior results that are lasting, it’s necessary to work with an experienced cat behaviorist, but most importantly, one with formal study in animal behavior that can apply the sciences of genetics, animal psychology, biology, physiology, and feline learning and memory to effectively correct a cat’s behavior.

-Founder and director of the clinic in 1999, her formal university studies in scientifically observing, analyzing and recording animal behavior and from a behavioral cognitive, ethological, and feline evolutionary point of view, has enabled her to help thousands of cat owners over two decades and in 30 different countries by phone (or video) solving their behavior issues.
+Founder and director of the clinic, her formal university studies in scientifically observing, analyzing and recording animal behavior and from a behavioral cognitive, ethological, and feline evolutionary point of view, has enabled her to help thousands of cat owners over two decades and in 30 different countries by phone (or video) solving their behavior issues.
 Recipient of the Golden Purr Award for her contribution to cat behavior, you can learn more about her animal behavior study and experience at Oxford University and Harvard University here.
 Mieshelle also performs in-person consultations and our veterinarian Dr. Jim Shultz performs local in-home consultations only.

 - Go to: Cat Defecation no matter where it’s occurring.
 Participate in our study to receive the reduced consult fee.
 This problem is an unusual one as compared to a urination issue and has been known to perplex most behaviorists.
 Mieshelle has lectured nationally and internationally on this issue to veterinarians, shelter workers, and cat advocates.